Hair Tools

 Beauty Supplements

-I always thought that I didn’t need / wouldn’t benefit from multivitamins as I was convinced that by being a daughter of a dietician, I had a healthy and varied diet.
-It was my hairdresser who suggested that I took them, I was skeptical but both my hairdresser and I were impressed with the result
+I always thought that I didn’t need / wouldn’t benefit from multivitamins as I was convinced that by being the daughter of a dietician, I had a healthy and varied diet.
+It was my hairdresser who suggested that I take them, I was sceptical but both my hairdresser and I were impressed with the result

 Shower Filter

-The majority of the UK has hard water and I only realised this was a problem when I started to meet people from all over the world that had moved to London and would say “Since moving from X to London the water has ruined my hair – it’s not nearly as healthy and soft as it was before”.
-The solution seems to be changing your regular shower head to one with a filter.
+The majority of the UK has hard water.
+I only realised this was a problem when I started to meet people from all over the world who had moved to London and would say: “Since moving from X to London, the water has ruined my hair – it’s not nearly as healthy and soft as it was before”.
+The solution seems to be installing a shower filter.

 Scalp Massage Brush